 I was close to finished with my coffee when my host texted.
 “We’re up!
 Where are you?”
-I told him I’d return shortly, and I gathered up my things.
+I told him I’d return shortly, and I gathered my things.
 I left a tip I hoped was generous.
 The friendly hostess was still at the stand, and I introduced myself formally, placing out my hand, and she introduced herself to me.
-I told her I loved this hotel so much that I was making up excuses to visit.
+I told her I loved this hotel so much that I was making excuses to visit.
 She understood, she said, she loved this place, too.
-I pointed to the spot where I’d had lunch the previous day, and the couch where I’d sat drinking a cappuccino once.
+I pointed to the spot where I’d had lunch the previous day, and the couch where I had a cappuccino once.
 I told her I’d never heard of the hotel before a few years ago, and she said, well, it’s only two years old.
 I said, wow, I don’t know anything about this place: Who Mr. Beekman is, or who built it, or why.

 She said, “Would you like a brochure on the history of the hotel?”

 Yes, definitely.
 She opened up a low drawer, and there, sitting on a stack of manilla pamphlets was something I never expected to see again.
 A black wool knit cap with rainbow stripes.

 “My hat!”
 I said, and placed it on my head, smiling.